-This Prelim CEMP relates to an application made under Part 3A of the Environmental Planning and Assessment Act 1979 (EP&A Act) to allow construction of Stage 1 at the North Penrith site, being preparatory works, bulk earthworks, services infrastructure works, road infrastructure works, stormwater management works, landscaping works and the construction of the Community Pavilion.
+This CEMS relates to an application made under Part 3A of the Environmental Planning and Assessment Act 1979 (EP&A Act) to allow construction of Stage 1 at the North Penrith site, being preparatory works, bulk earthworks, services infrastructure works, road infrastructure works, storm water management works, landscaping works and the construction of the Community Pavilion.

-An EA for the Concept Plan is being prepared by JBA in parallel with the preparation of this Prelim CEMP.
-It will contain a Statement of Commitment relating to the construction phase identifying the environmental safeguards and mitigation measures in order to minimize impact on the environment.
+An Environmental Assessment for the Concept Plan has been prepared by JBA in parallel with the preparation of this CEMS.
+It contains a Statement of Commitment relating to the construction phase indentifying the environmental safeguards and mitigation measures in order to minimise impact on the environment.

-The relevant Conditions of Approval for the Concept Plan will be inserted in the Prelim CEMP upon receipt.
+The relevant Conditions of Approval for the Concept Plan will be inserted in the CEMS upon receipt.